chris--young/Slacker/README.md

   3. Define your action as an object.

   4. Call `bot.addAction()` to complete the process.
-Slacker will search the `bot_actions` directory and add valid actions on start up.
+Slacker will search the `bot_actions` directory and add valid actions when worker processes come online.

 ### A Sample Action